A survey on the growth rate inequality for sphere endomorphisms: Indecomposable continua

-\begin{clly} Let $f:X\to X$ be a branched covering of degree $d$, where $X$ is a non-separating planar continuum.
-If $f$ extends to a degree $d$ branched covering of the sphere, then $f:X\to X$ satisfies the Riemann-Hurwitz formula $1=d-r$, where $r$ is the number of critical points in $X$ counted with multiplicity.\\
+\begin{corollary} Let $f:X\to X$ be a branched covering of degree $d$, where $X$ is a non-separating planar continuum.
+If $f$ extends to a degree $d$ branched covering of the sphere, then $f:X\to X$ satisfies the Riemann-Hurwitz formula $1=d-r$, where $r$ is the number of critical points in $X$ counted with multiplicity. \end{corollary}